 Research studies on caffeine and menopause symptoms generally provide conflicting results.
 But, in a recent study, researchers established a link between caffeine use and bothersome vasomotor symptoms.
-The researchers found that postmenopausal women who drank caffeinated beverages — such as coffee, tea or soda — experienced more bothersome vasomotor symptoms than did postmenopausal women who didn't use caffeine.
+The researchers found that postmenopausal women who regularly drank caffeinated beverages — such as coffee, tea or soda — experienced more bothersome vasomotor symptoms than did postmenopausal women who didn't use caffeine.
 The same association wasn't seen in premenopausal or perimenopausal women.

 Jacqueline M. Thielen, M.D.

 See more Expert Answers

 - Faubion SS, et al. Caffeine and menopausal symptoms: What is the association?
 Menopause.
 2015;22:155.